-New Zealand's contrasting season to the UK makes it an ideal, complementary fit with the UK lamb season.
-Waitrose & Partners has been working with a group of more than 250 farmers in New Zealand for a number of years, to supply lamb that is produced to the same high welfare standards and care as our UK lamb.
-Known for its tenderness and sweet flavour, the New Zealand lamb for Waitrose & Partners is available prepacked, from January (when the UK season winds down) to June.
+New Zealand's contrasting season to the UK makes it a complementary fit with the UK lamb season.
+Waitrose & Partners works with farmers in New Zealand to supply lamb that is produced to the same high welfare standards and care as UK lamb.
+Known for its tenderness and sweet flavour, the New Zealand lamb for Waitrose & Partners is available prepacked in the winter months, from January to June.

 Organic New Zealand lamb